randy408/libspng/docs/build.md

 The Meson project has an `enable_opt` option, it is enabled by default, the CMake equivalent is `ENABLE_OPT`.

-Optimizations on x86 require SSE2 by default, to enable SSSE3 optimizations add `-DSPNG_SSE=3` as a compiler option, this improves performance by up to 7%.
+Optimizations for x86 require SSE2 by default, to enable SSSE3 optimizations add `-DSPNG_SSE=3` as a compiler option, this improves performance by up to 7%.

 Compiler-specific macros are used to omit the need for the `-msse2` and `-mssse3` compiler flags, if the code does not compile without these flags you should file a bug report.

+The `target_clones()` function attribute is used to optimize code for multiple instruction sets, this is enabled by the `SPNG_ENABLE_TARGET_CLONES` compiler option, it requires a recent version of GCC and glibc.
+For the Meson project this is always enabled if the target supports it.

 # Profile-guided optimization